ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

   of the `meta` field.

-- The `cost-map-pv` information resource provides a Multipart Cost Map resource, which provides abstract network elements providing the equivalent Maximum Reservable Bandwidth (`maxresbw`) property.
+- The `cost-map-pv` information resource provides a Multipart Cost Map resource, which exposes the Maximum Reservable Bandwidth (`maxresbw`) property.

+- The `http-proxy-props` information resource provides a filtered Unified Property Map resource, which exposes the HTTP proxy entity domain (encoded as `http-proxy`) and the `price` property.
+Note that HTTP proxy is NOT a valid entity domain yet and is used here only for demonstration.

 - The `endpoint-cost-pv` information resource provides a Multipart Endpoint Cost Service.
-It also provides abstract network elements providing the equivalent Maximum Reservable Bandwidth (`maxresbw`) property.
+It exposes the Maximum Reservable Bandwidth (`maxresbw`) property and the Persistent Entity property.
+The persistent entities MAY come from the `http-proxy-props` resource.

 - The `update-pv` information resource provides the incremental update ([](#I-D.ietf-alto-incr-update-sse)) service for the `endpoint-cost-pv`